CCC-GH/python-challenge/README.md

 - Posted below, at bottom, is a Python script.
 - Execute one time and it will pass thru stored monthly profit records generating a well-formatted, summarized report within the PyBank "analysis" folder called "OutputPyBank.txt"
 - This script will scan rows for a: count of months, total profit/loss, average, greatest increase/decrease profit/loss change from previous month.
+- Also within "analysis" folder, is an Excel analysis of data, confirming results from Python script.

 #### Text File input within repository:
 python-challenge\PyBank\Resources\03-Python_HW_Instructions_PyBank_Resources_budget_data